Kim Kardashian X-Rated Sex Tape Video Anniversary Occurs Amid Baby Bombshell

 “I don’t want you to do something that would put you in danger,” said Jenner.

-When Kardashian was pregnant with North in 2013, she experienced a potentially fatal high blood-pressure pregnancy complication, preeclampsia.
+When Kardashian was pregnant with North in 2013, she experienced a potentially fatal high blood pressure pregnancy complication, preeclampsia.
 Kim also struggled through a high-risk pregnancy and labor complications in 2015 with Saint, according to Us Weekly.

 “Having a kid would jeopardize Kim’s health incredibly,” a Kardashian source told the publication.
 “Doctors have told her no.”